 To our knowledge, this is the only educational video about Livestock Guardian Dogs available today.

 There are procedures for introducing a new Livestock Guardian pup to the goat farm and into the goat herd.
-I ruined my first Pyr by making the mistake of letting him bond with me instead of the herd.
-On the other hand, I did not believe in the "hands off" theory that was the basis for many breeders.
+We do not believe in the "hands off" theory that is the basis for many breeders in North America.
 I sought out an experienced LGD owner, Paula Lane, as a mentor to learn the correct way to raise Livestock Guardian Dogs and the very first link below details those methods.
 I have also included her Dog Discipline page below...it is a MUST read!

+If you have purchased your LGD from a reputable breeder they will provide you assistance for the life of your dog.
+Sadly, many people do not purchase from a reputable breeder and reach out to us because their "purebred from craigslist" turns out to be not a purebred or a genetic train-wreck.
 There are so many great resources for training your Pyr puppy to guard sheep, goats and poultry that I will not attempt to retype it all here but rather provide you with the links to these great sites.
-For training tip for a Family Guardian, please see the links at the bottom of our "About The Breed" page!
+For training tips for a Family Guardian, please see the links at the bottom of our "About The Breed" page!